 Self-hosting means you can buy your own web property (from self-hosting providers) and build your own website without restrictions, depending on your availed plan, and have your own domain.

 There are self-hosted platforms that you can use when you decide to go self-hosting.
 A very famous platform is the WordPress.org platform.
 This is the WordPress for self-hosted websites.

 During my first months in blogging, I also had a hard time differentiating WordPress.com and WordPress.org, but since we figured out the whole process of going self-hosting, this part will be much easier for us to understand.

 WordPress.org is a self-hosted blogging platform.
 In here, you can fully control your plugins, your themes, updates, JetPack, SEO, and such.

 Note that this is different from the Premium, Personal, and Business accounts that WordPress.com offers.

-WordPress.com is the easier, free, and simpler platform that WordPress provided.
+WordPress.com is easier, has a free plan, and a much simpler platform WordPress launched.
 You can make a free account but it comes with restrictions such as installing other plugins, uploading themes, lesser SEO support, etc.